 What sets Holafly apart from competitors is their focus on unlimited data plans.
 While providers like Airalo and Saily sell capped data packages (1GB, 5GB, 20GB), Holafly offers unlimited data for a flat daily rate across 200+ destinations.
 For a family of five burning through data on Google Maps, translation apps, FaceTime calls to grandparents, and the occasional Bluey episode during a long train ride, unlimited data isn't a luxury.
 It's survival.

-Plans 1 to 90 days, plus monthly global plans
+• 1 to 90-day plans, plus monthly global options

-Discount Code ADAMANDLINDS - 5% off all plans
+• Use code ADAMANDLINDS for 5% off all plans

 What Are the Disadvantages of Holafly?